 William Wilson (1895-1971), also known as Bill W., was a drunkard who had a career on Wall St. until the great depression hit on “black Tuesday,” 1929.
 Wilson gave himself over to alcohol as a way to alleviate his loss, and in 1934 he met a former drinking buddy who had reached sobriety through a conversion to the Oxford Group.
 Although Wilson wanted sobriety, he rejected the Christian faith.
 Bill’s friend responded to his hesitancy by inviting him to invent a God of his own making.
 He said, “Why don’t you choose your own conception of God?’’

 While in the hospital undergoing detox, Wilson was under the care of Dr. W. D. Silkworth.
 Silkworth instructed Wilson that alcoholism is a disease, and that this disease results in a biologically driven predilection for alcohol.
 Out of desperation to be free from this disease, Wilson is said to have cried out from his hospital bed, “I’ll do anything!
 Anything at all!
 If there be a God, let him show himself!”
 After having a “spiritual experience,” Wilson agreed to believe in “a Power greater than himself,” undergoing some form of conversion.

-Dr. Robert Smith (1879-1950), also known as Dr. Bob S., was a proctologist and a severe drunkard.
-While participating in the Oxford Group in a last-ditch attempt to find sobriety, Smith met Wilson who introduced the good doctor to the disease model of addiction.
+Dr. Robert Smith (1879-1950), AKA Dr. Bob S., was a proctologist & a severe drunkard.
+In the Oxford Group in a last-ditch attempt to find sobriety, Smith met Wilson who introduced the good doctor to the disease model of addiction.
 Through his own “spiritual experience,” along with Wilson’s aid, Smith was able to achieve sobriety.